Chhindwara: Industries

+Coal mines near the town are run by Western Coalfields Limited.
 The city is home to old industries of pottery, leather moots and ornaments of zinc, brass and bell metal.
 On the outskirts, vegetables, especially potatoes, are raised in large quantities for export to nearby districts.
 The town, which is a center for local trade and a market for the sale of cattle, grain and timber, also contains a grain market near the railway station.
 Following are some recognizable industries that have contributed to the industrial development of Chhindwara: